 Our Learner Models focus on the learner, not on the political or economic policies and structures that can have an impact on the child, their family, and their community.
 We recognize, however, that systematic and societal obstacles can be difficult to overcome, even as we strive to provide each child with what they need to thrive in school.
 Our hope is that by tapping into our research-based web app, we can work with educators to make classrooms more compassionate and motivating spaces where each student can think, learn, and grow.

-Equity and student success are key goals for Digital Promise Global and the LVP.
-With our partners, we aspire to a world where all learners are understood and provided with an evidence-based education that supports how they learn best.
+Equity and student success are key goals for Digital Promise Global and LVP.
+With our partners, we aspire to a world where all learners are understood and provided with an evidence-based and robust education that supports how they learn best.

 Advisory Board for Reading PK-3